Chick-fil-A

 Chick-fil-A, Inc. (/ˌtʃɪkfᵻˈleɪ/ CHIK-fil-AY-', a play on the American English pronunciation of "filet") is an American fast food restaurant chain and the largest chain specializing in chicken sandwiches.
 Headquartered in College Park, Georgia, Chick-fil-A operates restaurants across 48 states, as well as in the District of Columbia and Puerto Rico.
-The company also has operations in Canada and the United Kingdom, and previously had restaurants in South Africa.
-Chick-fil-A has announced plans to open stores in both the UK and Singapore in late 2025.
-The restaurant has a breakfast menu and a lunch and dinner menu.
+The company also has operations in Canada, the United Kingdom, and Singapore, and previously had restaurants in South Africa.
+The restaurant has a breakfast, a lunch, and a dinner menu.
 The chain also provides catering services.
 Chick-fil-A calls its specialty the "original chicken sandwich".
 It is a piece of deep-fried breaded boneless chicken breast served on a toasted bun with two slices of dill pickle, or with lettuce, tomato, and cheese.

 Many of the company's values are influenced by the Christian religious beliefs of its late founder, S. Truett Cathy (1921–2014), a devout Southern Baptist.
-Reflecting a commitment to Sunday Sabbatarianism, all Chick-fil-A restaurants are closed for business on Sundays, Thanksgiving, and Christmas Day.
+Reflecting a commitment to Sunday Sabbatarianism, all Chick-fil-A restaurants are closed for business on Sundays, and Christmas Day, as well as Thanksgiving for US and Canadian locations.
+(Note: The date of Thanksgiving is different in the US and Canada.
+British locations do not close on either day, while the sole location in Singapore closes on the first day of Chinese New Year instead.)
 The company's conservative opposition to same-sex marriage has caused controversy; the company began to loosen its stance on this issue from 2019.
-Despite numerous controversies and boycott attempts, the 2022 American Customer Satisfaction Index found that Chick-fil-A remained the country's favorite fast food chain for the eighth consecutive year, and it has the highest per store sales of any fast food chain in the nation.
+Even among numerous controversies and boycott attempts, the 2022 American Customer Satisfaction Index found that Chick-fil-A remained the country's favorite fast food chain for the eighth consecutive year, and it has the highest per store sales of any fast food chain in the nation.